2018 Edmonton Eskimos season

-The Edmonton Eskimos season was the 61st season for the team in the Canadian Football League and their 70th overall.
+The Edmonton Eskimos season was the 61st season for the team in the Canadian Football League (CFL) and their 70th overall.
 This was the third season under head coach Jason Maas and the second season under general manager Brock Sunderland.

 The team began the season with a 6–3 win–loss record, but after losing six of the following eight games, the Eskimos were eliminated from the playoffs during their week 20 bye after Winnipeg defeated Calgary to claim the final playoff spot.
 The Eskimos failed to qualify for the playoffs for the first time since 2013, becoming the first Grey Cup hosts to miss the playoffs since the 2016 Toronto Argonauts.